froger-me/wp-packages-update-server/packages.md

 The Package API is accessible via POST and GET requests on the `/wppus-package-api/` endpoint for both the Public and Private API, and via POST only for the Private API.
 It accepts form-data payloads (arrays, basically).
 This documentation page uses `wp_remote_post`, but `wp_remote_get` would work as well for the Public API.

-In case the API is accessed with an invalid `action` parameter, the following response is returned (message's language depending on availabe translations), with HTTP response code set to `400`:
+In case the API is accessed with an invalid `action` parameter, the following response is returned (message's language depending on available translations), with HTTP response code set to `400`:

 Response `$data` - malformed request:
 ```json